 ADDRMAP[2:0] Decode

+0b010 Master interface 2

 0b011 Master interface 3

 0b100 Master interface 4

 0b101 Master interface 5

 0b110 Reserved

 Øb111 The behavior depends on the number of memory interfaces that are configured: With one memory port, all accesses in the region are to that port.
 With two memory ports, striping occurs across both ports.
 With three memory ports, striping occurs across the two highest numbered ports.
 With four or more memory ports, striping occurs across the four highest numbered ports.
-Mote When using the supplied address decoder, memory ports are the highest numbered master interfaces
+With four or more memory ports, striping occurs across the four highest numbered ports.
+With supplied address decoder, memory ports are the highest numbered master interfaces.